LoadedNachos/uds-docs/src/content/docs/tutorials/create-uds-package.md

 ```

 :::note
 Notice how the count under `NETWORK POLICIES` has increased.
-The UDS Operator recognized that additional `NetworkPolicies` were required for Keycloak to communicate with `podinfo`, so it created additional `NetworkPolicies` to allow that.
+The UDS Operator recognized that additional `NetworkPolicies` were required for Keycloak to communicate with `podinfo`, so it automatically created additional `NetworkPolicies` to allow that.
 :::

 When navigating to `podinfo.uds.dev`, you will be redirected to a login screen.
 Only users that are members of the `UDS Core/Admin` group in Keycloak are permitted to access the site.
-Run the `create-doug-user` task with the UDS CLI to create a test user and login:
+Run the `create-doug-user` task with the UDS CLI to create a test user that is part of the `/UDS Core/Admin` group:

 ```bash
 uds run common-setup:create-doug-user --set KEYCLOAK_GROUP="/UDS Core/Admin"